meshery/meshery/docs/pages/installation/index.md

 Use your choice of homebrew or bash to install `mesheryctl`.
 You only need to use one.

 #### Homebrew
-* Install `mesheryctl` and run Meshery on Mac with homebrew:
+Install `mesheryctl` and run Meshery on Mac with Homebrew.

 **Installing with Homebrew**

-To install `mesheryctl`, execute the following commands.
+To install `mesheryctl`, execute the following commands:
 ```
 brew tap layer5io/tap
 brew install mesheryctl